tetsuo13/home-assistant-config/README.md

 Christmas lights automations aren't available year-round (they're added when the tree goes up, removed again when the tree goes down).
 See previous years in [#40](https://github.com/tetsuo13/home-assistant-config/pull/40), [#15](https://github.com/tetsuo13/home-assistant-config/pull/15) and [c013a7c](https://github.com/tetsuo13/home-assistant-config/commit/c013a7c10aa19f6366598c1a0cd125f82ec8b465) on what was done.

+The [`bedtime.yaml`](scripts/bedtime.yaml) handles turning off services and devices that may have been forgotten on.
+There's an associated automation to trigger the script late at night.

 ## [Door Automations](automation/doors.yaml)

 Opening and closing doors causes an announcement to be made through all of the Sonos speakers.
 A chime is played first to grab attention followed by a TTS announcement.
 See the [`sonos_say`](scripts/sonos_say.yaml) script on how this is done.